 The command info symbol 0x54320 yields similar results.
-See Chapter 14 [Symbols], page 141.
+See Chapter 14 [Symbols], page 145.

-- c Regard as an integer and print it as a character constant.
+c Regard as an integer and print it as a character constant.
 This prints both the numerical value and its character representation.
-The character representation is replaced with the octal escape '\nnn' for characters outside the 7-bit ASCII range. - f Regard the bits of the value as a floating point number and print using typical floating point syntax.
+The character representation is replaced with the octal escape '\nnn' for characters outside the 7-bit ASCII range.